 4. Direct your ad to your existing contacts.

 Upload a customer or contact email list.
 Yeah, this is a real thing marketers do!
-Any of the people on that list that are also Facebook members will receive your ad.
+Facebook will find its users with the same email address.
+Any of the people on that list that are also Facebook users will receive your ad.

 5. Set your ad budget.

 Set your budget BEFORE you begin a campaign, so you know what you’re working with before you get starry eyed at all of the options in the ad platform.
 You can choose to run ads continuously or for a particular period, and you can select how much you are willing to pay.
 Budgets are set as a maximum daily expenditure or total expenditure over the duration of the campaign.

 New to spending money on social media ads, or marketing in general?
 This li’l section is for you: